This code is part of KQCircuits

 port_nr (int): Port index for the simulation engine starting from 1

-Defaults to the value of the `use_internal_ports` parameter
+Defaults to the value of the `use_internal_ports` parameter.

-Defaults to the value of the `waveguide_length` parameter
+Defaults to the value of the `waveguide_length` parameter.

 term1 (float, optional): Termination gap (μm) at `location`.
 Default 0

-Defaults to the value of the `r` parameter
+turn_radius (float, optional): Turn radius of the waveguide.
+Defaults to the value of the `r` parameter.

 a (float, optional): Center conductor width.
 Defaults to the value of the `a` parameter